Makeshift/nginx-retry-proxy/Readme.md

 Inspired by [this Stackexchange question](https://superuser.com/questions/746028/configuring-nginx-to-retry-a-single-upstream-server), this is a very simple little webserver that acts as a backup for when Nginx is down, and auto-refreshes the page for you.

 It refreshes the page by using Javascript.
 If the client you're using doesn't support Javascript, it's expected to retry the connection itself.
-The proxy will return a 504.
+The proxy will return a 504 by default (See Options to change this behaviour).

 ## Getting Started